 A recent survey of New York doctors found that 60 percent saw an increase in ER visits for cooking wounds and turkey carving accidents.
 Some 47 percent saw an increase in gastrointestinal complaints from food poisoning or overeating.
 Some 42 percent saw an increase in burn wounds related to cooking, including deep frying of turkeys.
 Finally, 15 percent reported increases in orthopedic injuries from Thanksgiving-related activities, such as the annual “Turkey Bowl.”

-In 2013, Thanksgiving Day was the leading day for home cooking fires with 1,550 across the country — 230 percent above the average number of fires per day.
+Thanksgiving Day is generally the leading day for home cooking fires with 1,550 across the country — 230 percent above the average number of fires per day.

 On the torts side, this year saw litigation in O’Connell v Macy’s Corporate Servs., Inc., 2016 NY Slip Op 31716, in which Keri O’Connell sued the parade sponsor for injuries from the famous balloons.
 She was one of the handler for one of the balloons and another employee was assigned to trail the balloon handlers in an all-terrain-vehicle.
 She was injured while handling the Buzz Lightyear balloon when a golf cart rolled over her foot, causing a fracture.
 It was not Buzz that was the culprit however.
 Rather it was the guy in the golf cart.
 The Court granted summary judgment this year due to the fact that the Plaintiff “knowingly and voluntarily consented to the Release via an electronic consent as part of her online Application, and that the Plaintiff would not have been able to complete her online Application without checking off on the Release as part of said application.”
 In other words, she waived being run over by a golf cart.